malayjoshi13/GSoC2022_OligoFinder/README.md

 This data is extracted from research paper(s) by using the `oligo_extract.py` script.
 This script firstly extracts the whole text of the research paper(s) corresponding to WormBase ID(s) (input by the user), using `textpresso.py`.
 This text is broken down into multiple pairs of formats `WormBase ID of paper + each sentence of extracted text from paper`.

 Then in the second step, the `oligo_extract.py` script uses the `combine_rules.py` script.
-This script directs the pairs formed in the above step to get input into the `oligo_extract.py` script, which uses `bw_brackets.py`, `check_alpha_num_specialchk.py` and `combine_oligo_parts.py` scripts extracts oligonucleotide sequences and other related data.
+This script directs the pairs formed in the above step to get input into the `bw_brackets.py` script, followed by `check_alpha_num_specialchk.py` script and then `combine_oligo_parts.py` script to extract oligonucleotide sequences and other related data.

 **Step 2)** Once CSV is created, the manual curator curates each row by labelling it as a `true positive` or `false positive` oligonucleotide sequence.